MyHomeMyData/ioBroker.e3oncan/README.md

 * Therfore from my point of view, combination of both methods is best approach.

 ## Limitation of collecting data
-* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693) and Vitocharge VX3 (listener on CAN id 0x451).
+* At present, the communication protocol is known only for Vitocal (listener on CAN id 0x693), Vitocharge VX3 and Vitoair (both listener on CAN id 0x451).

 ## What is different to open3e project?
 * Obviously, the main differece is the direct integration to ioBroker.
 Configuration can be done via dialogs, data get's directly listed in object trees.